Electroputere V54: EP V54

 After the modifications to tramcar 3037 paved the way for the V54, production started later and the first example was delivered on 8 January in 1955.
 As the tram was delivered in 3 cities, below is the separate history for all of them:

 Bucharest

 In Bucharest, the trams were numbered from 3038 to 3268, and delivered from 1955 to 1959, excluding the prototype 3037 that was made in 1953 as a V951 and modified in 1954 as a V54.
 Whilst 230 units were made, 106 of these units had to be delivered as V13 trailer cars, without electrical equipment.
 These were finally motorised between 1961 and 1965.
 These trailer cars were then in turn replaced by the V12 trailer cars made in 1964 and 1965, which counted 103 units in total.
-Apart from 3 "Festival"s and a V54 motorcar that were retired in 1968 from service, the fleet kept serving until their modernization relatively unchanged.
+Apart from 3 "Festival"s and a V54 motorcar that were scrapped after burning down in a fire at the Victoria tram depot in 1968, the fleet kept serving until their modernization relatively unchanged.

+The control gear of the EP trams was also used on various other service cars, such as the 1VU snow cleaners (built 1960-1982) and VMB-VRB ballast tippers built in two series (1964-1966 and 1983-1987).
+The second series used control gear recycled from modernized V54 motor cars that had been taken off from them after it was replaced with V3A control gear.
+However, during later refurbishments, the 1VU snow cleaners had their equipment replaced with those from scrapped EP/V3A motor cars, while the VMB-VRB ballast tippers were withdrawn from use in the 1990s.